dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

     ├── README.md
     └── xSG.ipynb (Currently Refactoring)

-## **Dataset**

-This dataset consists of shot level data from the PGA TOUR Championship.
-The TOUR Championship differs from other tournaments in that only the top 30 golfers compete and there's no cut after the second round, this ensures consistent data of high skill golfers across all 4 rounds.
-Additionally, it's important to acknowledge that the dataset lacks [data from the playoff that occurred](https://www.youtube.com/watch?v=vRjNR1T81VE), which is crucial for understanding the tournament's conclusion.
-Furthermore, it is important to emphasize that landing in the rough at East Lake doesn't necessarily disadvantage a player.
-Despite the challenge it presents, the ball could still have a favorable lie, which might have been strategically chosen by the golfer.

 ## **Code Quality**

 In this project, a Security Linter, Code Formatting, Type Checking, and Code Linting are essential for ensuring code quality and robustness.
 These help identify and mitigate security vulnerabilities, maintain consistent coding styles, enforce type safety, and detect potential errors or issues early in the development process, ultimately enhancing the reliability and maintainability of the project.